This site requires a more recent version of Adobe Flash Player to function properly.

-- Baidu Revenue per Search: Baidu Revenue per Search increased from $3.50 per 1,000 searches in 2007 to around $6.40 per 1,000 searches in 2013, and we expect it to continue to increase to around $9.70 per 1,000 searches in the long run.
-Baidu's continuing dominance of China's internet search market (with market share at around 80%) and an on-going shift in ad spending online are some of the favorable factors for Baidu.
-These factors could help Baidu command high ad pricing from advertisers.
-If competition in the Chinese search market becomes even more scarce, RPS levels for Baidu can further increase.
-If RPS levels rise to around $10.50 by the end of Trefis forecast period, there could be an upside of around 10% to the Trefis price estimate.
-However, if RPS increases slowly to reach $7 by the end of Trefis forecast period, there could be a downside of 10% to the Trefis price estimate.
+- Baidu Revenue per Search: Baidu Revenue per Paid Search increased from $0.14 in 2008 to around $0.25 in 2014, and we expect it to continue to increase to around $0.32 in the long run.
+Baidu's continuing dominance of China's Internet search market (with market share at around 80% by revenue) and an on-going shift in ad spending online are some of the favorable factors for Baidu.
+These factors could help Baidu command higher ad pricing from advertisers.
+If RPS levels rise to around $0.36 by the end of Trefis forecast period, there could be an upside of around 10% to the Trefis price estimate.
+On the other hand, if RPS increases slowly to reach $0.27 by the end of Trefis forecast period, there could be a downside of 10% to the Trefis price estimate.

-- Searches per Internet User in China: We currently forecast Searches per Internet user in China to increase from around 78 per month in 2013 to around 120 per month by the end of Trefis forecast period.
+- Search Queries On Baidu: We currently forecast searches queries on Baidu to increase from around 270 billion annually in 2014 to over 900 billion annually by the end of Trefis forecast period.
 However, individuals holding multiple devices like smartphones and tablets can increase this figure, as users increasingly find mobile devices as an additional tool to conduct searches.
-This would come by if smartphone/tablet penetration in China increases at a higher than expected rate.
-If searches per internet user in China increase to around 140 per month by the end of Trefis forecast period, there could be an upside of 10% to the Trefis price estimate.
-However, if the growth rate slows down and the figure reaches 95 per month by the end of the forecast period, there could be a downside of 10% to the Trefis price estimate.
+In the event this figure rises to 1,150 billion by the end of our forecast horizon, there could be an upside of 10% to the Trefis price estimate.
+However, if the growth rate slows down and the figure reaches only 800 billion by the end of the forecast period, there could be a downside of over-15% to the Trefis price estimate.